Making a Call on Your iPhone

 Keypad: Manually dial on a virtual touchtone keypad.

-Voice Control/Siri: Press and hold the Home button or the center button on the wired headset, and then say "call" or "dial" followed by either the name of someone in your contacts or a phone number.
+Voice Control/Siri: Press and hold the Home button or the center button on the wired headset, and then say call or dial followed by either the name of someone in your contacts or a phone number.
+Or if you have Hey Siri enabled (Settings→General→Allow Hey Siri), you can skip pressing and holding and just say the magic words (which are, of course, Hey Siri).

 Voicemail: Through visual voicemail, you can listen to voicemail messages in any order you want.
 To play back a voicemail, tap the name or number in question.
 Then tap the tiny play/pause icon that shows up to the left of the name or number.
 Returning a call is as simple as tapping the green Call Back button.